st-korn/KornToDoList/README.md

 * If the request from the browser came over the HTTP-protocol, the system returns the `301 (Moved Permanently)` redirection to the corresponding HTTPS page.

 * The application allows the receipt of requests directly without a cloud proxy (for example, for debugging).
 The application processes such requests only via the **HTTP**-protocol, and they are not redirected to HTTPS.

+* If the application determines that the hostname begins with the `www.`, then redirect the user to the hostname with a truncated `www.` prefix.

 ## WEB-server API